Actions

 None of this truly belongs to us.
 We receive things from Nature based on merits—the merits we have earned through actions in the past.
 These things will stay with us in future if we continue to earn them.

-Every time we face a situation that is more than a simple transaction, only two choices stand before us: yes or no. And whichever choice we make shapes our future in two significant ways.
+Every time we face a situation, only two choices stand before us: yes or no. And whichever choice we make shapes our future in two significant ways.

 First, it affects our inner self—our soul.